 endocrine glands and other organs.
 Also, yoga provides the serenity, peace and deep relaxation for the healing to take place.

-Management of some of the disease is most effective against various life style diseases like hypertension, diabetes, heart disease, thyroid disorders, digestive system diseases, anxiety etc. You can read through motivational story submitted by Rama from Bangalore, how doing 100 surya namaskars cured dry eyes.
+Management of some of the disease by yoga practice is very effective against various life style diseases like hypertension, diabetes, heart disease, thyroid disorders, digestive system diseases and anxiety etc. You can read through motivational story submitted by Rama from Bangalore, how doing 100 surya namaskars cured dry eyes.